flyntwp/flynt-docs/content/documentation/core/construction-plan.md

    The recursive rendering starts by traversing down the component's areas rendering each component and joining the components' rendering output to one HTML string for each area.

 2. **Apply general filter `Flynt/renderComponent`**
    This filter is called for every component.
-This is the designated place to define general rendering rules like e.g. integrating a template engine.
+This is the designated place to define general rendering rules e.g. integrating a template engine.

 3. **Apply the component specific filter `Flynt/renderComponent?name={$componentName}`** This filter can be used to target component specific rendering.